Is JMeter a Viable Open Source Alternative to LoadRunner?

 Many enterprise teams recognize JMeter as an awesome performance testing “engine”, however, while JMeter and LoadRunner are comparable in terms of technical capabilities, we believe that the attention to scalability, features, and support levels, makes all the difference.

 Accordingly, BlazeMeter Continuous Testing platform augments JMeter (as well as 20 other open source testing tools), successfully bridging the gap between the standalone, open source tool and a true enterprise-level solution.

 1 - Commercial Support

 Even though JMeter is an open source project, BlazeMeter provides enterprise-grade commercial support for JMeter, similar to that of RedHat’s support for Linux.
-This includes everything from a simple request to debug an existing JMeter script, to a 5 day onsite JMeter training for a group of 20 developers run by our performance testing professionals.
+This includes everything from a simple request to debug an existing JMeter script, to an onsite JMeter training for a group of 20 developers run by our performance testing professionals.